|Born||in Chicago, Illinois, USA|

 Mini Bio (1)

 Walter Elias Disney was born on December 5, 1901 in Chicago, Illinois, the son of Flora Disney (née Call) and Elias Disney, a Canadian-born farmer and businessperson.
 He had Irish, German, and English ancestry.
-Walt moved with his parents to Kansas City at age 7 where he spent the majority of his childhood.
+Walt moved with his parents to Kansas City at age seven, where he spent the majority of his childhood.
 At age 16, during World War I, he faked his age to join the American Red Cross.
 He soon returned home, where he won a scholarship to the Kansas City Art Institute.
 There, he met a fellow animator, Ub Iwerks.
 The two soon set up their own company.
 In the early 1920s, they made a series of animated shorts for the Newman theater chain, entitled "Newman's Laugh-O-Grams".
 Their company soon went bankrupt, however.

 The two then went to Hollywood in 1923.
 They started work on a new series, about a live-action little girl who journeys to a world of animated characters.
 Entitled the "Alice Comedies", they were distributed by M.J.
 Winkler (Margaret).
 Walt was backed up financially only by Winkler and his older brother Roy O. Disney, who remained his business partner for the rest of his life.
 Hundreds of "Alice Comedies" were produced between 1923 and 1927, before they lost popularity.